Quantifying Ocular Surface Changes with Contact Lens Wear: Results

 Figure~\ref{fig:stresses} displays the different components of the predicted stresses within the eye due to contact lens wear: ({\bf A}) radial stress $S_{rr}$; ({\bf B}) vertical stress $S_{zz}$; ({\bf C}) axial stress $S_{\theta \theta}$; and ({\bf D}) shear stress $S_{rz}$.
 The solid black lines are the level curves when the stress is zero.
-The magnitudes of the stresses are less than $4 \times 10^{-5}$ MPa with the largest absolute stresses occur near or at the ocular surface.
+The magnitudes of the stresses are less than $4 \times 10^{-5}$ MPa, with the stresses of the greatest magnitude occuring near or at the ocular surface.

-Figures~\ref{fig:stresses}{\bf E} and \ref{fig:stresses}{\bf F} plot the tangential and effective stresses in a strip of ocular tissue, respectively.
-The strip of tissue is normal to the reference ocular surface $\Gamma_{out}$ (at normal direction value zero) and is of thickness $0.05$~cm.
-Tangential stress is computed as $S_{tan}=\vector{t} \cdot \matrix{S} \cdot \vector{n}$, where $\vector{n}$ and $\vector{t}$ are the normal and tangent vectors to the ocular reference surface $\Gamma_{out}$.
-The effective, or von Mises, stress is computed as
+Figures~\ref{fig:stresses}{\bf E}--{\bf F} plot the tangential and effective stresses in the outer strip of ocular tissue shown in Figure~\ref{fig:simplified_varied_ym}, respectively.
+The strip of tissue is normal to the reference ocular surface $\Gamma_{out}$ (at zero normal direction on the vertical axis) and is of a thickness of $0.05$~cm.
+Tangential stress is computed as $S_{tan}=\vector{t} \cdot \matrix{S} \cdot \vector{n}$, where $\vector{n}$ and $\vector{t}$ are the normal and tangent vectors to the ocular reference surface $\Gamma_{out}$, respectively.
+The effective, or von Mises, stress is computed as follows\cite{Jones2009,carichino2012effect}:

-following \cite{Jones2009,carichino2012effect}.
-At the ocular surface (zero normal direction), the regions of nonzero tangential stress occur in the limbus and these regions of nonzero tangential stress widens to include parts of the cornea as you move inside the tissue in the normal direction.
-Similarly, the regions of nonzero effective stress are at the edges of limbus and widens to encompass more of the limbus as you move into the tissue in the normal direction.
+The ocular tissue is subject to a complex load due to contact lens wear and the effective stress quantifies the risk of the ocular tissue to yield or fracture, thus experiencing permanent deformation due to such a load~\cite{Jones2009}.
+At the ocular surface (zero normal direction on the vertical axis), the regions of nonzero tangential stress occur in the limbus, and these regions of nonzero tangential stress widen to include parts of the cornea as you move inside the tissue in the normal direction.
+Similarly, the regions of nonzero effective stress are at the edges of the limbus and widen to encompass more of the limbus as you move into the tissue in the normal direction.
 Differently, the regions of the nonzero effective stresses do not significantly penetrate into the corneal region.

-\subsubsection{Influence of Material Parameters}
+\subsubsection{Influence of material parameters}